dragonwasrobot/json_schema/CONTRIBUTING.md

 - A short description of the bug,
 - JSON schema example that triggers the bug,
-- expected Elm output, and the
+- expected output, and the
-- actual Elm output.
+- actual output.

 ## Pull requests